 Symphony No. 6 in B minor, Opus 74, Pathétique

-At its premiere, the Pathétique was not received with contemptuous silence, like the First Piano Concerto by Tchaikovsky’s detested Brahms, nor did it elicit anything like a Sacre-sized scandale; rather, the occasion was that always depressing event, a succès d’estime.
+the backstory At its premiere, the Pathétique was not received with contemptuous silence, like the First Piano Concerto by Tchaikovsky’s detested Brahms, nor did it elicit anything like a Sacre-sized scandale; rather, the occasion was that always depressing event, a succès d’estime.
 Tchaikovsky put it this way in a letter to his publisher, Piotr Jürgenson: “It is very strange about this symphony.
 It was not exactly a failure, but it was received with some hesitation.”

 We can only guess at the reasons.
 It is nearly impossible now to imagine encountering the Pathétique for the first time and as a new piece, but if we can make that leap we might see how an Adagio finale with a pppp close on cellos and basses alone could have been puzzling and somehow “unfinal.”
 Another factor would have been a weakness in the presentation.
 Tchaikovsky, though he lacked a performer’s temperament, had become an efficient conductor by the end of his life; he was, however, always affected by an orchestra’s mood, and the Saint Petersburg players’ initial coolness to the new score depressed him and sapped his enthusiasm for the task.
 At the second performance, which was under the baton of the excellent Eduard Nápravník, the Pathétique made a powerful impression.